-> Students work in an agency providing services to Deaf people for a minimum of one day per week.
+Students work in an agency providing services to Deaf people for a minimum of one day per week.
 Supervision maintained in cooperation with the staff of the Deaf Studies Program and agency personnel.
 Specific placement depends on students' interests in particular setting or area.
-Variable cr, either sem.
+Instructor permission required.
+Var cr.

 Current instructional approaches and strategies for developing literacy skills in Deaf children will be examined.
 Expanded definitions of literacy will be explored and relevant research will be examined.
 Finally, a comprehensive discussion of designing instruction that aligns with the MA Curriculum Frameworks will be included.
-4cr, 1st sem.
+4 cr.

 SED DE 570: American Sign Language I

 Introductory course that provides non-native signers an opportunity to study American Sign Language as a foreign/second language.
 Emphasizes developing receptive skills.
 An introduction to the Deaf culture is presented through instruction and activities.
-4cr, either sem, Summer I.
+4 cr.

 SED DE 571: American Sign Language II